What is a cover letter and, more importantly, what is a good cover letter?

 A list of your relevant skills

 - If you’re answering a job ad, either the ad or the position description may provide a list of skills and experiences that are essential for doing the job.
 It may also provide a list of “desirable” skills and experience

 A summary of why you’re right for the job

-- After listing your skills and experience you should explain why this means you’re suited to the job.
+After listing your skills and experience you should explain why this means you’re suited to the job.

 Speak their language

-- Using the same language as people who do a particular job is a good way to convince people you’re suited to the job
+- Using the same language as people who do a particular job is a good way to convince people you’re suited to the job.

-- Getting familiar with what a company does and how it talks about itself can give you ideas about things to mention in your cover letter, and how to talk about them
+- Getting familiar with what a company does and how it talks about itself can give you ideas about things to mention in your cover letter, and how to talk about them.

 - For example, if there’s a tool or software or skill the job requires – like machining tools or cash handling – mention it in your cover letter (but make sure you mention it correctly!)

-Ask them to consider your resume and contact you
+Ask them to consider your Resume and contact you

-- Your cover letter should finish by asking the reader to look at your resume
+- Your cover letter should finish by asking the reader to look at your Resume.

-- You should also ask them to contact you about an interview
+- You should also ask them to contact you about an interview.

 For example: “I would appreciate the opportunity to meet with you to discuss my application at an interview.
 I have enclosed a copy of my resume for your consideration.”

-- Don’t cut and paste your resume into your cover letter;
+- Don’t cut and paste your Resume into your cover letter

 - Spotlight your experience in the context of the job

-- Typos or incorrect information
+- Don’t include typos or incorrect information

-- Using “I” too much
+- Don’t use “I” too much

 - Don’t mention your other job applications